dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/1-automated-tools-impact-on-users/README.md

 For voice controller users, it can cause buttons or links to be unusable without using complex commands.

-For keyboard users, using the incorrect elements or event triggers can cause them to be unfocusable or unusable.
+For keyboard users, using the incorrect elements or event triggers can cause them to be un-focusable or unusable.